satlus/aws-glacier-concurrent-delete/README.md

 ```
 resume_from_archive_id=jA3EDhIk0H33Aelwu53lZheKATMK9HnHHPWJ9QIS3fOThtmod0nTntSuo7FUVexRsKAkrR4P53wcYueekv3ULN3z-qn_3dtXeGZrpT8Fu5XBHpTnNthEphNwmXedMhish6UoQgGlVg
 ```
-4. Run the program, it will resume from the location of this archive id
+4. Run the program, it will resume from the location of the archive id set in the configuration

 ### DryRun
 Setting `dry_run = true` will echo the aws cli commands in the shell - useful for debugging.

 ## Roadmap
+  * make the log directory configurable
+  * investigate the boto3 API, move away from the CLI